nelo92/n2f-front/README.md

 * connexion: implement github
 * add libelle to insertion
 * chart :
-solutionn 1 > todo : load data by each month MORE EFFICIENT,
+solution 1 > todo : load data by each month MORE EFFICIENT,
-solutionn 2 > done (in work): load all data by month
+solution 2 > done (in work): load all data by month
+* add feature forgot password (for login with email/pwd)

 ## [RELEASE NOTES](./release-notes.md)